Prathama-sanshi/Data_Science_Projects/README.md

 ## Disadvantages
 <ol>
-  <li>Data Quality Issues : Poor data quality, including missing values, errors, and inconsistencies, can significantly impact the accuracy  and modeling</li>
+  <li><b>Data Quality Issues</b> : Poor data quality, including missing values, errors, and inconsistencies, can significantly impact the accuracy  and modeling</li>
-  <li>Data Privacy and Security : Handling sensitive or personal data can lead to privacy concerns and legal issues</li>
+  <li><b>Data Privacy and Security</b> : Handling sensitive or personal data can lead to privacy concerns and legal issues</li>
-  <li>Data Bias and Fairness : Biased data can lead to biased models which makes it data centric.</li>
+  <li><b>Data Bias and Fairness</b> : Biased data can lead to biased models which makes it data centric.</li>
-  <li>Computational Resources : Running complex data science algorithms may require high-performance computing resources</li>
+  <li><b>Computational Resources</b> : Running complex data science algorithms may require high-performance computing resources</li>
-  <li>Interpretability and Explainability : Many advanced machine learning and deep learning models are complex and difficult to interpret, making it challenging to explain their decisions.</li>
+  <li><b>Interpretability and Explainability</b> : Many advanced machine learning and deep learning models are complex and difficult to interpret, making it challenging to explain their decisions.</li>
-  <li>Continuous Learning and Updates : The system requires constant updating for the changing technology and environment</li>
+  <li><b>Continuous Learning and Updates</b> : The system requires constant updating for the changing technology and environment</li>
 </ol>
 <p>Despite these disadvantages and challenges, data science continues to be a valuable field with the potential to drive innovation, solve complex problems, and provide valuable insights when approached with diligence, ethics, and a focus on data quality and fairness.</p>